AmcacheParser download guide: official sources, mirrors, and verification

 Format-List Algorithm, Hash, Path

-If your organisation operates an internal package mirror (Artifactory, Nexus, a Git-LFS bucket), the standard pattern is:
+If your organisation operates an internal package mirror (Artifactory, Nexus, a Git-LFS bucket), the standard pattern:

 • Download once over the open internet on a clean build host.

-• Hash, sign with your internal signing key, and upload to the mirror.
+• Hash, sign with your internal signing key, upload to the mirror.

-• Have every analyst workstation pull from the signed internal mirror.
+• Every analyst workstation pulls from the signed internal mirror.

 That way an analyst at 02:00 on a P1 never has to make a trust decision about a random mirror under time pressure.